What Is a Medical Coder? An Easy Explanation

-As every parent knows, small children love role-playing.
+As every parent knows, small children love role playing.
 One of the more popular games is pretending to be a doctor.
-“I’ll be the doctor and you can be the nurse,” your little one exclaims.
+“I’ll be the doctor, and you can be the nurse!”

-One option that is often overlooked is medical coding.
+One often overlooked administrative option is medical coding.
 If you’re asking yourself, “What is a medical coder?” you’ve come to the right place.
-Keep reading to take a closer look at this growing medical career.
+Keep reading to take a closer look at this important healthcare support career.

 What is medical coding, exactly?

 Before we talk about what medical coders do, it’s important to have a solid understanding of what medical coding is at its core.
-Medical coding and record keeping can be tracked back in crude form to as far back as 17th century England, but it has rapidly evolved during the past few decades.1
+Medical coding and record keeping in a crude form can be tracked as far back as 17th-century England, but it has rapidly evolved during the past few decades.1

-There are a few different types of medical codes used in healthcare settings today, but each of them allows for uniform documentation between medical facilities.
-Having this standard system allows for a more seamless transfer of medical records and more efficient research and analysis to track health trends.
+There are two different types of medical codes primarily used in healthcare settings today: International Classification of Diseases (ICD) and the Current Procedural Terminology (CPT)®.
+While there are certainly distinctions between these classification systems, their purpose is similar—to allow for uniform documentation between medical facilities.
+Having this standard system allows for a more seamless transfer of medical records, streamlined billing and more efficient research and analysis to track health trends.

 What is a medical coder?